verbal-noun/py-module-benchmarker/README.md

 **Important:** It is highly advised that you don't go under 10 iterations to avoid any internal biases.

-After running you would see an output printed on Command Line like this.
+After running you would see an output printed on Command Line/Terminal like this.

 ![Results](img/result.png)